 The majority of your adult life will be spent in the work setting.
-Employment brings with it financial independence and self-esteem for the accomplishments made.
+Employment brings with it financial independence and self-esteem for the accomplishments completed.
 The decisions that you make during your time of transition from high school to the adult world will have an impact on your life for years to come.
-We have tried to provide you some information about education and types of employment that are available to you in Nevada.
+The following is some information about education and types of employment that are available to you in Nevada.

-Career exploration activities are used to help you explore your interests—what you like to do—and your aptitudes—abilities that come natural to you.
+Career exploration activities are used to help you explore your interests, what you like to do, and your aptitudes or abilities that come natural to you.
 Knowing this information about yourself will help you to select a career that is compatible with who you are.
-When you make a good career choice, you’re more likely to experience success in your career.
+When you make a good career choice, you are more likely to experience success within your career.

 There are different types of career assessments.
 One type is a Vocational Evaluation.
-This is an evaluation wherein you have the opportunity to explore your interests and abilities through pen and paper inventories and through work samples, which are mock work stations that explore a variety of abilities.
-For example, one station helps you to evaluate your eye-hand-foot coordination, which is important if you’re interested in becoming an airline pilot.
+This is an evaluation where you have the opportunity to explore your interests and abilities through pen and paper inventories and work samples, which are mock workstations that explore a variety of abilities.
+For example, one station helps you to evaluate your eye-hand-foot coordination, which is important if you are interested in becoming an airline pilot.

 There are also computerized career exploration activities that help you explore your career interests and abilities online.
-The instruments can be conducted independently.
+The activities can be conducted independently.

 Your high school guidance teacher or Vocational Rehabilitation counselor can help you decide which career exploration activities are best for you.
-Here is a link to more information about Nevada Vocational Rehabilitation Services.
+Learn more at Nevada Vocational Rehabilitation Services.

-When a person is self-employed, he works for himself.
+When a person is self-employed, he/she works for him/herself.
 To be successfully self-employed, a person must be able to perform a service or provide a product that is in demand by the public.
 There are both positive and negative aspects of self-employment.
 Some positive aspects of self-employment include flexible hours and independence.
-Some negative aspects include unpredictable pay, providing your own benefits (health care and benefits), and long hours.
+Some negative aspects include unpredictable pay, providing your own benefits (health care and other benefits), and long hours.

 Supported and Extended Employment

-In the Extended Employment program, a job coach will check with the worker and/or her employer a minimum of two times per month to ensure that the job is going well.
+In the Extended Employment program, a job coach will check with the worker and/or his/her employer a minimum of two times per month to ensure the job is going well.
 If needed, the job coach will provide additional training assistance.
-In summary, the Supported and Extended Employment programs work together, the Supported Employment program helps workers with disabilities to get jobs and the Extended Employment program helps them keep their jobs.
+In summary, the Supported and Extended Employment programs work together.
+The Supported Employment program helps workers with disabilities to get jobs, and the Extended Employment program helps them keep their jobs.

 Why do I need to think about my health?